Table Of Contents

 Even though on-premises spending still dominates IT spending, the gap is narrowing.
 Fast.

-By 2022, only about 32% of all enterprise applications was expected to run on traditional servers, down from 50% in 2019, when companies preferred to own and operate onsite data centers.
-That shrinkage is likely to increase further in the next three years.
+By 2022, only about 32% of all enterprise applications were expected to run on traditional servers, down from 50% in 2019, when companies preferred to own and operate on-site data centers.
+Shrinkage is likely to increase further over the next three years.

 The public cloud will replace traditional solutions for apps, infrastructure, business process services, and system infrastructure by 2025, compared to 41% in 2022.